 But in many cases, those tags just get in the way.
 The French word élève, for example, may appear as \'e9l\'e8ve in an RTF file or as something much more complicated.
 In an HTML file it could appear literally as élève, but also with character entities like élève or élève or élève or a mixture of those.
 If you just want to search for some text, it's much easier to do so if all the text is rendered like a word processor or web browser does.

-To search through a plain text conversion of RTF and HTML files that eliminates all tags and mimics the page layout, you need to set the "file formats to convert plain text with" on the File Selector panel to a configuration that uses the option "Use PowerGREP's built-in decoder to convert files to plain text" for the file formats "Rich Text Format (RTF)" and "HyperText Markup Language (HTML)".
+To search through a plain text conversion of RTF and HTML files that eliminates all tags and mimics the page layout, you need to set the "file formats to convert to plain text" on the File Selector panel to a configuration that uses the option "Use PowerGREP's built-in decoder to convert files to plain text" for the file formats "Rich Text Format (RTF)" and "HyperText Markup Language (HTML)".
 Default configurations that do this are "all formats", "all writable formats", "attachments & all formats", and "attachments & all writable formats".

 If you want to search-and-replace through the plain text conversion of RTF and HTML files, then the file format configuration should not use any read-only converters, in addition to using the built-in converters for RTF and HTML.
 Default configurations that satisfy all this are "all writable formats" and "attachments & all writable formats".